6296 Donnelly Plaza

 Kids love bedtime stories, and there’s no reason why adults can’t enjoy them too.
 The steady sound of the human voice can help lull even a grown adult to slumber.

-Some bedtime stories have quiet ambient sounds playing while others are just a calm voice.
-It’s like reading, but you don’t have to actually read (or keep your eyes open).
+Some bedtime stories have quiet ambient sounds playing, while others are just a calm voice.
+It’s like reading, but you don’t actually have to read (or keep your eyes open).

-We’re not talking audiobooks here.
-We’re talking stories meant for bedtime.
-I find the best bedtime stories for sleepiness are ones where nothing much really happens. ….(I must remember to record my parents telling their favourite bedtime stories!).
+We’re not talking audiobooks here, but stories meant for bedtime.
+I find the best bedtime stories for sleepiness are ones where nothing much happens… (I must remember to record my parents telling their favorite bedtime stories!).

 There are a few ways to play sleep music in your bedroom: